GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Create, Distribute, and Install an Apple Configuration Profile

-For **macOS and [iOS](#install-fcpca-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple configuration profiles (XML files) to distribute and automatically install the FCPCA.
+For **macOS and [iOS](#install-fcpca-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple configuration profiles (XML files) to distribute and automatically install the FCPCA root certificate.

 These steps describe how to create, distribute, and install profiles using Apple’s free _Configurator 2_ application.
 There are also available third-party applications.